 Since you are on this page you’re probably looking for some sort of change, which is good.

 The cure for chronic procrastination and overcoming it – if you still think that this is real disease or a real condition – is work.

 Is getting up every morning and doing the work.
 Setting goals.
 Finding something better to do – higher meaning.
 Getting rid of the things that don’t help you in your life.
 Using less social media.
 Analyzing your work.
 Setting daily tasks.
 Getting rid of nasty habits.
 Applying different methods to become better.

 Like Newton’s 3rd law of physics: For every action, there is an equal and opposite reaction.
 The size of the forces on the first object equals the size of the force on the second object.
 The direction of the force on the first object is opposite to the direction of the force on the second object.
 Forces always come in pairs – equal and opposite action-reaction force pairs.2

 In plain English, this means that if you work you will gain.

 You do something, there is an outcome.
 If what you’re doing is good, it will bring good results and it will make your future self a better person.
 If it’s bad, it will trigger a chain of events that will lead to bad things and your Distant Self will have to deal with the consequences.

 We should surely reserve a time for a break.
 A time for some fun activities in our busy days.
 It’s inevitable.
 We’re not machines and we shouldn’t strive to become uberly obsessed

 The problem is that most people lean towards laziness and procrastination.
 Social media and video games.
 Quick chats and juicy burgers.

-If you’re too, someone who can’t focus or can’t beat instant gratification think about this for a moment: do you want to please your Present Self and slowly corrupt your future life or you want a bright future filled with joy?
+If you’re too, someone who can’t focus or can’t beat instant gratification (also check my guide on how to overcome instant gratification).
+Think about this for a moment: do you want to please your Present Self and slowly corrupt your future life or do you want a bright future filled with joy?